UK scientists working around the clock to gather data from doomed Moon mission

 It said: “At this time, the goal is to get Peregrine as close to lunar distance as we can before it loses the ability to maintain its Sun-pointing position and subsequently loses power.”

-The Exospheric Mass Spectrometer represents the first instrument on the Moon that has been built in the UK and in Europe.
+The Exospheric Mass Spectrometer would have been the first instrument on the Moon built in the UK and in Europe.

 Its key aim was to analyse the thin lunar atmosphere as well as find out more about how water might be moving around the Moon.

-Astrobotic is the first of three US companies to send a spacecraft to the Moon as part of Nasa’s Commercial Lunar Payload Services initiative.
+Astrobotic is the first of three US companies to attempt to send a spacecraft to the Moon as part of Nasa’s Commercial Lunar Payload Services initiative.

 Two other commercial ventures – Intuitive Machines and Firefly – have planned missions to the lunar surface this year.